twilightscapes/allin60/src/content/pages/index.md

 showInfo: true
 youtuber: ""
 youtubeautostart: "1"
-title: All In 60 Seconds - allin60.com
+title: All In 60 Seconds
 svgImage: /assets/null.svg
 showPosts: "1"
 cta:
-  ctaText: Fight for the user!
+  ctaText: How does this work?
-  ctaLink: /photos/
+  ctaLink: /howitworks/
 youtubeend: ""
 showFeature: "1"
 nftredeem: ""